carlotes247/carlotes247.github.io/index.md

   - type: call-to-action.html
     section_id: about
     background_style: bg-primary
-    title: "**Intelligent Games and Games Intelligence (IGGI) PhD**"
+    title: "**Machine Learning, Affective and Intelligent Interactive Media**"
-    text: "I am a Software Engineer and a PhD Candidate at the leading Center for Doctoral Training in Intelligent Games and Games Intelligence (IGGI) in the UK.
+    text: "I am an AI Researcher and a Software Engineer and at the renowed Human-Centred Artificial Intelligence Chair at the University of Augsburg in Bavaria, Germany.
+In here, I am working with German AI personality [Prof. Dr. Elisabeth André](https://www.uni-augsburg.de/en/fakultaet/fai/informatik/prof/hcm/team/andre/), on solving multi-user affective scenarios in VR via supervised and reinforcement learning.

-    My current software engineering projects revolve around game technology systems for Unity and Unreal Engine, involving ***(1) gameplay programming, (2) networking, and (3) ML inference through supervised and reinforcement learning.***
+    , working under Prof. Dr. El PhD Candidate at the leading Center for Doctoral Training in Intelligent Games and Games Intelligence (IGGI) in the UK.

-    My current research interests are ***(1) Interactive use of ML and AI, (2) Encouraging movement during user interaction, and (3) Understanding motivation and user/player experience.***
+    My current software engineering projects revolve around real-time interactive technology for game engines, involving ***(1) ML inference through supervised and reinforcement learning, (2) networking, and (3) gameplay programming.***

-    The institutions where I am being trained to succeed in my doctorate are the University of York, Goldsmiths - University of London and Queen Mary - University of London.
+    My current research interests are ***(1) Interactive uses of ML and AI, (2) Encouraging movement during user interaction, and (3) Understanding motivation and user/player experience.***

-    I am supervised by [Prof. Sebastian Deterding](https://www.york.ac.uk/tfti/staff/research/sebastian-deterding/) and [Prof. Marco Gillies](https://www.gold.ac.uk/computing/staff/m-gillies/)."
+    I did my doctorate at the leading Center for Doctoral Training in Intelligent Games and Games Intelligence (IGGI) in the UK.
+In there, I worked in three different institutions: the University of York, Goldsmiths - University of London and Queen Mary - University of London.My PhD was supervised by [Prof. Sebastian Deterding](https://www.york.ac.uk/tfti/staff/research/sebastian-deterding/) and [Prof. Marco Gillies](https://www.gold.ac.uk/computing/staff/m-gillies/)."
     actions:
       - title: Skills
         url: '#skills'